-The EPQ has the potential to significantly enhance UCAS applications, with around half of the Russell Group Universities likely to offer lower grade requirements to students studying for an EPQ, contingent on the student receiving an A or A\.
-More than half of the Russell Group Universities state that applicants studying for an EPQ are more likely to receive an offer than those that don't, which is of increasing significance as more schools offer and promote the qualification.
-Employers also look favourably on the EPQ as evidence of initiative, commitment and grit.
+The EPQ has the potential to significantly enhance UCAS applications.
+More than half of the elite Russell Group Universities state that applicants studying for an EPQ are more likely to receive an offer than those that don't; this is of increasing significance as more schools offer and promote the qualification.
+Around half of the Russell Group Universities are likely to offer lower grade requirements to students studying for an EPQ, contingent on the student receiving an A or A. Employers also look favourably on the EPQ as evidence of important transferable skills, initiative, commitment and grit.
+Above all, the EPQ helps develop the skills vital for independent learning, including critical thinking, decision-making and problem-solving.

-Above all, the EPQ is about independent learning, including decision-making and problem-solving.
-Students choose a topic or question; translate their topic or question into a viable project; realise their project through research and by learning new skills; carry out a post-project evaluation; and make a presentation on their research.
 Inspiration for a project can come from almost anywhere, whether a topic touched on in a class or something entirely personal and unrelated to academic studies.
-Students choose between producing a 5,000-word essay, a report on primary research, an artefact or a production; projects at Abingdon have included an investigation into the green credentials of electric cars, making a skateboard and a short film inspired by post-WWII Japanese cinema.
+Potential project outcomes are: a 5,000-word report on secondary research, a report on primary research, a physical artefact (creative or technological) and / or a production (for example, a short film).
+Projects at Abingdon have included an essay evaluating Napoleon's military prowess; an investigation into the green credentials of electric cars; making and testing a model rocket; a translation of a short story from Hebrew into English; an evaluation of the CIA; a skateboard and a short film inspired by post-WWII Japanese cinema.
 While half of the marks available rest on the quality of the final product, half are awarded on the basis of the project log, which students use to detail the development of the project.
-Students are supported by a rigorous programme of taught skills, including planning, research, analysis, synthesis, evaluation and presentation, plus regular meetings with a supervisor.
+Students are supported by a rigorous programme of taught skills, including planning, research, analysis, synthesis, evaluation, report-writing and presentation, plus regular meetings with a supervisor.

 The EPQ at Abingdon is accredited by AQA.
-Students register for the qualification in the Lower Sixth, receiving research training and guidance over the course of the Lent and Summer terms.

-They hand in a draft of their final product at the start of the Upper Sixth, and submit completed projects by the middle of their final Lent term.
+Students register for the qualification in the Lower Sixth, at the end of the Michaelmas term term, and receive research training and guidance as they work on their projects over the course of the Lent and Summer terms.
+They hand in a draft of their final product at the start of the Upper Sixth, and submit completed projects by the end of the Michaelmas term.